polkadot-developers/knowledgebase/current/runtime/storage.md

 As described above, the Blake 128 Concat hashing algorithm consists of appending (concatenating) the hashing algorithm's input to its Blake 128 hash.
 This means that the first 128 bits (or 32 hexadecimal characters) of a Blake2 128 Concat hash represents a Blake2 128 hash, and the remainder represents the value that was passed to the Blake 2 128 hashing algorithm.
-In this example, after you remove the first 32 hexadecimal characters that represent a Blake2 128 hash (i.e.
+In this example, after you remove the first 32 hexadecimal characters that represent the Blake2 128 hash (i.e.
 `0x32a5935f6edc617ae178fef9eb1e211f`) what is left is the hexadecimal value `0xbe5ddb1579b72e84524fc29e78609e3caf42e85aa118ebfe0b0ad404b5bdd25f`, which is a [SCALE](../advanced/codec)-encoded account ID.
 Decoding this value yields the result `5GNJqTPyNqANBkUVMN1LPPrxXnFouWXoe2wNSmmEoLctxiZY`, which is the account